thanpolas/thanpolas.github.com/_posts/javascript/2012-12-07-you-dont-need-dom-ready.md

 {% endhighlight %}

-As we mentioned, `script` elements are blocking until they load, and when they do they immediately execute. **line 9** performs an inline DOM manipulation.
+As we mentioned, `script` elements are blocking until they load, and when they do they immediately execute. **Line 11** performs an inline DOM manipulation.
 As expected, the manipulation will happen right there, synchronously.
 Soon after, `DOM Ready` event fires and executes the payload in **lines 6 and 7**.

 When this page runs, this is what we see in the console: